parthcompengg/AGORA-ResearchProject/README.md

 a.
 How does the performance of AGORA scale with larger datasets of API requests and responses?
 Are there any bottlenecks in the system as the dataset size increases?

 b.
-How does detecting and reducing duplicate input requests affect the performance of AGORA's API testing process?
+How does detecting and reducing duplicate input requests affect the results (if captures new invariants?) of AGORA's API testing process?
 (Data deduplication using threshold value)

 **Prerequisites**